ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 When you place an order with API, specify the "Storage-as-a-Service" package to ensure you're getting the updated features with your new storage.
 {: important}

 When you order a file share, your new storage is available to mount in a few minutes.
-You can view it in the Resource List and in the {{site.data.keyword.blockstorageshort}} list.
+You can view it in the Resource List and in the {{site.data.keyword.filestorage_short}} list.

 ## Authorizing host to the new {{site.data.keyword.filestorage_short}}
 {: #authtonewvol}